-If you refuse to follow directions, use abusive language, disrupt the examination environment, or are visibly impaired, your test will be stopped and scored as a failure.
+If you refuse to follow directions, use abusive language, disrupt the examination environment, or are visibly impaired, your test will be stopped and scored as a failed attempt.
 You will be dismissed from the testing room and forfeit any testing fees paid.
 Your training program and MDH will receive a report of your behavior.
-You will not be allowed to retest for a minimum of six (6) months.
+Your TMU© account will be placed on a 45-day hold, and you will not be eligible to test during that time.

-Anyone who removes or tries to remove test material or takes notes or information from the test site will be reported to their training program and MDH and is subject to prosecution to the full extent of the law.
-Your test will be scored as a test failure and you will forfeit any testing fees paid.
-You will not be allowed to retest for a minimum period of six (6) months.
-You may need to obtain permission from MDH in order to be eligible to test again.
+Anyone caught cheating who removes or tries to remove test material or takes notes or information from the test site will be reported to their training program and MDH and is subject to prosecution to the fullest extent of the law.
+Your test will be scored as a failed attempt, and you will forfeit any testing fees that have been paid.
+Your TMU© account will be placed on a 45-day hold, and you will not be eligible to test during that time.
+You may need to obtain permission from MDH to be eligible to test again.

-If you give or receive help from anyone during testing (which also includes the use of any electronic recording devices such as cell phones, smart watches, or navigating to other browsers/sites during an electronic exam, etc.), your test will be stopped, you will be dismissed from the testing room, and your test will be scored as a failure.
+Anyone caught using any electronic recording device (which includes the use of any electronic recording devices such as cell phones, smart watches, or navigating to other browsers/sites during an electronic exam, etc.), during testing, or if you give or receive help from anyone during testing, your test will be stopped, you will be dismissed from the testing room, and your test will be scored as a failed attempt.
 You will forfeit any testing fees paid.
-You will be reported to your training program and MDH, and you may need to obtain permission from MDH in order to be eligible to test again.
+You will be reported to your training program and MDH.
+Your TMU© account will be placed on a 45-day hold, and you will not be eligible to test during that time.